 The Kon Plong Forest is considered one of the highest biodiversity areas in Vietnam (Wearn et al., 2021).
 There are 40 mammal species and 202 bird species found in the Kon Plong Forest, of which 79 are listed in the Vietnam Red Data Book (Wearn et al., 2021).
 There are 500 Grey-Shanked Douc Langur (Pygathrix cinerea Nadler, 1997) individuals, which are endemic primates and are listed in the IUCN Red List as Critically Endangered (CR) species (Wearn et al., 2021).
 There are 200 Northern Yellow-Cheeked Crested Gibbon (Nomascus annamensis Van Ngoc Thinh, Mootnick, Vu Ngoc Thanh, Nadler & Roos, 2010) individuals that are listed as endangered (EN) species in the IUCN Red List (Wearn et al., 2021).
 However, Kon Plong natural forest has not been strictly protected because it is not a protected area (e.g. a Special-Use Forest).
 Hunting, trapping, and catching illegal wildlife take place quite often, causing biodiversity to decline sharply in the near future (Wearn et al., 2021).
-Studying the traditional knowledge, attitudes, perceptions, and behaviors of indigenous people living near the forest towards the conservation of endangered wildlife species is essential in order to contribute to the development of an action plan to conserve wildlife in the area.
+Studying the traditional knowledge, attitudes, perceptions, and behaviors of indigenous people living near the forest towards the conservation of endangered wildlife in the area.